 When it comes to the ultimate people mover, the Chrysler Pacifica is hard to beat.
 Yes, it’s a minivan, I know, but it’s one of the best minivans out there, placing it right up there with the Honda Odyssey and Toyota Sienna.
 And like the Sienna, which is a hybrid, the Pacifica is the only minivan that is available as a plug-in hybrid electric vehicle (PHEV).

 The Pacifica Hybrid carries nearly every feature that you would find in a normal Pacifica, but benefits from being incredibly fuel-efficient thanks to its hybrid technology.
 Being available as a PHEV means it can travel as much as 32 miles without using a drop of gasoline.
-If and when you exceed that range, the Pacifica Hybrid takes on the role of a regular hybrid – automatically switching from its electric motors (there are two of them) to a special version of the popular 3.6 liter Pentastar V6 engine, where it manages to get around 30 mpg.
+When you exceed that range, the Pacifica Hybrid takes on the role of a regular hybrid – automatically switching from its electric motors (there are two of them) to a special version of the popular 3.6-liter Pentastar V6 engine, where it manages to get around 30 mpg.

 Charging time for a dead battery to reach a 100% charge level takes about 13 1/2 hours on a standard 110-volt outlet.
 If you’re lucky to be able to plug the Pacifica Hybrid into a 220-volt power source, charging time takes right under 2 hours.